2015–16 Newport County A.F.C. season: League

-Former England Manager Terry Butcher had been announced as manager in April 2015, but his tenure lasted just ten games of the 2015-16 season.
+Former England Manager Terry Butcher had been announced as manager in April 2015, but his tenure lasted just ten games of the 2015–16 season.
 On 1 October 2015 Newport County Supporters' Trust took over ownership of the club with Tony Pring appointed interim chairman.
 Butcher was sacked on the same day, with Newport bottom of League Two after gaining just five points from the first 10 matches of the 2015–16 season.
 John Sheridan was appointed team manager on 2 October.
-Sheridan managed to get county out of the relegation places and up to 20th in the table by 12 January 2016 when he was poached by former club Oldham Athletic.
-He had enjoyed a ten-match unbeaten run between mid-20 October and 1 December, with an overall record of five wins, five defeats and seven draws from 17 games in charge.
+Sheridan managed to get County out of the relegation places and up to 20th in the table by 12 January 2016 when he was poached by former club Oldham Athletic.
+He had enjoyed a ten-match unbeaten run in all competitions between 20 October and 5 December, with an overall record of five wins, five defeats and seven draws from 17 games in charge.
 After three defeats and a draw in his last four games he left with County just three points above the relegation zone.
 Assistant manager Warren Feeney was announced as manager on 15 January.
 Feeney's tenure started with a win at York City, but he only managed another five wins in the rest of the season.
 County had risen as high as 17th in the table following the 3–0 win at Portsmouth and 0–0 draw home to Hartlepool United, but a disastrous spell of six straight defeats left them in 22nd place 11 points clear of relegation with 12 left to play for.
 A 1–1 draw with Oxford United combined with York's win at Portsmouth put County nine points ahead with nine to play for, but with an 11 superior goal difference.
 Any relegation doubts were extinguished by Newport's 1–1 draw at Luton.
 However the bad results continued for the remainder of the season and into the next, which ultimately cost Feeny his job.
 Newport lost the last two games of this season and failed to score a single goal, finishing in 22nd place.